Infraste03/KGE_RS/fashion_generalization/results/README.md

 ### `hpo_transe_no_compatible/`

-TransE HPO for the `no_compatible` ablation.

-The `compatible_with` relation is removed from the training KG.
+TransE HPO for the ablation that removes `compatible_with` from the training KG.

 Selected hyperparameters: